 - Tuesdays, 5 – 8 p.m. (walk-in appointments only)

 You should self-schedule your appointments at a Georgetown testing site through the One Medical app or website.
 New slots are added daily, so please continue to check the app for appointment availability.
 You will get your test results via a secure message in your One Medical account.

-If you have not done so already, you must sign the consent form, which authorizes One Medical to release your COVID-19 test results and your daily risk badge status reported through the mobile application to Georgetown.
-Failure to consent will generate a red daily badge and restrict your access to campus buildings.
+If you have not done so already, you must sign the consent form, which authorizes One Medical to release your COVID-19 test results to Georgetown.
 Georgetown will continue to comply with all applicable privacy, confidentiality, and public health laws related to collection and maintenance of testing and other health-related records.
 Georgetown’s public health team cannot keep our community safe without having access to this information.